cypress-io/cypress/npm/cypress-schematic/README.md

 }
 ```

-Read our docs to learn more about [recording test results](https://on.cypress.io/recording-project-runs) to the [Cypress Dashboard](https://on.cypress.io/features-dashboard).
+Read our docs to learn more about [recording test results](https://on.cypress.io/recording-project-runs) to [Cypress Cloud](https://on.cypress.io/features-dashboard).

 ### Specifying a custom config file